bepaald/signalbackup-tools/README.md

 To limit the message import to a certain time frame, the option `--limittodates <LIST OF DATES>` can be added.
 The format of the list of dates is identical to that of the [croptodates function](#crop-to-dates).
 In most cases, the option `--autolimitdates` can be used to automatically only import messages from the Desktop database before the first, or after the last message in the input backup.

 This function has some limitations, most notably the contacts referenced in the data that is to be imported must be present in the Android backup.
 If a message is found that is sent by/to an unknown contact, it is skipped.
+A possible solution could be, to restore your backup with skipped contacts/chats, import it into your android phone, then make a new backup, use it again with signalbackup-tools and enrich it again (this time with the up-to-date contacts) and restore your phone again with this newly created backup.
 For other limitations see [here](https://github.com/bepaald/signalbackup-tools/issues/57#issuecomment-1329475240).

 **<span id="json">Importing conversations from Telegram / JSON file</span>**